 Disconnect all paired devices

-Although Bluetooth is considered advanced technology, unfortunately, it still has profound limitations.
+Although Bluetooth is considered advanced technology, it still has profound limitations.
 One of which is the limited number of devices that it can support.

 If you think your Bluetooth has reached its limit, disconnect all the paired devices and try to connect your Bluetooth headphones once again.
 Here’s how you can remove all of your devices:

 Reset the Bluetooth module